Volume 70, Issue 6

 Angela Orsky, DNP, LNHA, RN, senior administrator/Post Acute Care, has been appointed to the Accreditation Governance Board of the Accreditation Council for Business Schools and Programs (ACBSP).
 Orsky was appointed based on her experience as a healthcare leader, adjunct faculty member, and knowledge of accreditation processes such as The Joint Commission, federal and state surveys.

-William Schmidt III, MD, PhD, VP of Development/GHS Health Sciences Center, was recognized with the naming of the Clement’s Kindness Children’s Garden.
+William Schmidt III, MD, PhD, VP of Development/Prisma Health Health Sciences Center, was recognized with the naming of the Clement’s Kindness Children’s Garden.
 The garden is located in the Cancer Survivors Park.

 Funded by Clement’s Kindness Fund for the Children, the garden has as its centerpiece a bronze sculpture of a child drawing courage from a lion, a gift from Children’s Hospital.
 Dr. Schmidt was lauded for his many contributions to the care of children with cancer, support services for them and their families, and his lifelong advocacy on behalf of patients and families.